core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 7. If M includes the Proxy-Scheme or Proxy-Scheme-Number option, then this algorithm moves to Step 8.
 Otherwise, this algorithm moves to Step 9.

 8. The sender endpoint determines that OPT will be processed as if it was specified as Class E for OSCORE, i.e., to be both encrypted and integrity-protected.
-Then, the sender enpoint terminates this algorithm.
+Then, the sender endpoint terminates this algorithm.

 9. The sender endpoint determines that OPT will be processed as per its original Class U or I for OSCORE.
-Then, the sender enpoint terminates this algorithm.
+Then, the sender endpoint terminates this algorithm.

 Compared to what is defined in {{Section 5.7.1 of RFC7252}}, a new requirement is introduced for a proxy that acts as OSCORE endpoint.
 That is, for each CoAP option OPT included in an outgoing message M that the proxy protects with OSCORE, the proxy has to be able to recognize OPT and thus be aware of the original Class of OPT for OSCORE.